Research & Publications

 with Axel Dreher, B. Peter Rosendorff, and James Raymond Vreeland

-Conditionally Accepted: Journal of Politics
+forthcoming: Journal of Politics

 How do governments choose between bilateral and multilateral foreign policy?
 We argue that powerful governments can exploit their influence over multilateral organizations to hide contentious foreign policies from domestic audiences.
 Applying this argument to international financial flows, we formulate hypotheses on the choice between bilateral and multilateral financing for political purposes.
 We test them by examining how the United States incentivizes support for decisions on United Nations Security Council resolutions.
 Introducing a new dataset on 2,530 Security Council decisions between 1946 and 2015, the results show that temporary Security Council members receive more bilateral and multilateral financing only when they support the positions of the United States.
 The United States uses bilateral aid to incentivize the support of allies and uses its power over the World Bank and the International Monetary Fund to channel multilateral finance to countries that its domestic audience views more negatively.